-BRJD’s licensed Clinical Supervisor provides on-site supervision to a full-time Region Ten CSB Mental Health Case Manager/Clinician.
+BRJD’s Clinician, along with a full-time Region Ten CSB Mental Health Case Manager/Clinician, coordinate and provide clinical services to BRJD residents.
 The Region Ten CSB Mental Health Case Manager/Clinician position is dedicated to and located at BRJD.
 A psychiatrist visits the facility weekly to provide medication management.
-For more information about BRJD’s mental health services, contact our Clinical Supervisor.
+For more information about BRJD’s mental health services, contact our Clinician.

 BRJD employs a full-time facility nurse and a part time physician to monitor and address the medical needs of residents.
 For additional information about BRJD’s medical services, contact our Facility Nurse.